matwerber1/aws_cur_explore_and_visualize_with_jupyter/README.md

 # Visual and SQL Exploration of AWS Cost and Usage Report (CUR) with Jupyter Notebooks

 Rough draft, docs are sparse.
 But, it works!
+The helper functions in `./data/notebook-tools` could definitely be cleaned up, pardon the dust.

 ## Prerequisites